taraqfarhan/macos-input-locker/README.md

 # macOS input locker
 Temporarily locks and pauses keyboard (and optionally mouse/trackpad) input for a specified duration.
 It includes a safety kill switch keybind (by default `ctrl+u`) to unlock the system early.

-This program is useful for cleaning your mac's keyboard/mouse/trackpad, preventing accidental key presses, or keeping curious friends (foes) from messing with your computer.
+This program is useful for cleaning mac's keyboard/mouse/trackpad, preventing accidental key presses, or keeping curious friends (or foes) from messing with your mac.

 ---